-At CIS, we offer a range of experiential learning opportunities where students learn beyond the confines of the traditional classroom.
+At CIS, we offer a range of outdoor experiential learning opportunities where students learn beyond the confines of the traditional classroom.
 This mode of learning is both memorable and engaging, and encourages students to apply their learning in a hands-on, minds-on manner.
 Our students develop a sense of independence, collaboration, resilience and responsibility as they engage with the real world and learn about local, regional, global and environmental issues.

 Our outdoor learning programmes